Reporting benefits payment data to the Incomes Register

 - paid pensions and benefits by income type.

-The data to be reported using the benefits payment report mostly comprises mandatory data.
+Most of the information to be entered on the benefits payment report is mandatory data.
 Complementary data is associated with certain data and payment types in certain situations.
-For example, 'benefit unit' is mandatory for unemployment benefits and for the 'Other benefit' income type.
-It can, however, be also reported as complementary data for another income type.
+For example, ‘Benefit unit’ is mandatory for unemployment benefits and for the ‘Other pension’ income type.
+However, it is recommended that you also specify the 'Benefit unit' as information supplementing other income types.
+After you have specified the benefit unit, the Incomes Register user can determine the daily benefits and use this information in its decision-making.

 Four-digit codes are used to represent different income types when reporting benefits payment data.
 Several different income types of a single income earner can be reported using a single benefits payment report if the benefits share the same payment date.
 Any items deducted from income are also reported using income types.
 Read more about the income types of benefits.